rtCamp/OneDesign/README.md

    - API key

 ### Accessing the Pattern Library
-1. On your Governing Site, access the Design Library from the sidebar menu
+1. On your Governing Site, access the Pattern Library from the sidebar menu
 2. This opens a full-page interface showing all available patterns
 3. Patterns are organized by categories with vertical tabs for your registered sites